Art of the Recital presents:

 For the 2019/20 season, Peckins presents the following programs:

 Masterpieces from four legendary German composers.
 This ambitious program includes the final sonatas by Beethoven and Brahms, as well as Bach’s Chaconne and Mozart’s gorgeous Sonata in e minor.
-Click here for details.
+Click here for details and tickets.

 Featuring primarily French chamber music, unaccompanied virtuoso music, and delightful salon pieces, Vibrations is inspired by French impressionism.
 The term “vibrations” has dual meaning: on one hand it expresses the impressionistic idea that composition, performance, and our emotional response are the same thing as the sound itself.
 On the other hand, it suggests a blurring of any preconceived distinction among these things.
 Click here for details.